danbev/learning-nodejs/README.md

 #### Mac firewall exceptions
 On mac you might find it popping up dialogs about the firwall blocking access to the `node` and `cctest` applications when running the tests.
-You can add exceptions by pointing to the `node/node` executable and `node/out/Release/cctest`.
-Just adding this comment as it was not obvious at the time which node executable to exclude.
+You can add exceptions by pointing to the `node` executable and `node/out/Release/cctest`.
+When doing this it seems you have to located the `node/out/Release` directory and then select the `node` executable.
+Note that you'll have to readd these after running './configure'

 ### Tasks